Back to all articles

 Don’t idle

 Running a vehicle when it’s not moving is commonly known as idling and is not only bad for the environment but can also be very expensive, particularly for HGV vehicles.
-Idling uses unnecessary fuel which can result in annual costs of over £3000 per HGV vehicle.
-By reducing this habit, you can reduce fuel consumption and C02 emissions which will be beneficial for your business.
+Idling uses unnecessary fuel, which can result in annual costs of over £3000 per HGV vehicle.

 Use your engine stop/start

-If your vehicle has stop/start functionality you can save yourself some money.
+If your vehicle has stop/start functionality, you can save yourself some money.
 This type of system is a handy alternative to switching your engine off and on again and a more fuel-efficient choice than keeping your car running when stopped at traffic lights.

-Drive steady and slower
+Drive slow and steady

 High and inconsistent speeds can have a negative impact on your fuel efficiency, as driving faster will increase wind resistance on your vehicle.
 It’s more fuel-efficient to travel at lower and regular speeds as much as possible.